Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Outline of our constructions

-In more direct terms, CK duality, as usually formulated, deals with factoring out color and kinematic components, i.e.~whole strings of structure constants, momenta, and polarizations, rather than dealing with just the color Lie bracket and the kinematic analogue thereof.
-This is natural if one deals purely with scattering amplitudes.
-If one rather wishes to work with actions, however, one can benefit from the removed redundancy.
-In particular, the actions can be manipulated into a form that is formally identical to that of a biadjoint scalar,
+Color--kinematics duality, as usually formulated, deals with factoring out color and kinematic components, i.e.~whole strings of structure constants, momenta, and polarizations, rather than dealing with just the color Lie bracket and the kinematic analogue thereof.
+This is natural if one is concerned purely with scattering amplitudes.
+If one rather works with actions, however, one can benefit from the ordering principle this provides for the amplitudes and the corresponding CK duality relations.
+In particular, the action of a fully CK-dual theory can be manipulated into a form resembling that of biadjoint scalar theory,